Introduction

 Decorative techniques: sponging, glazing, and subtle textures

 Glazing: Apply a glaze (a mixture of paint and glazing liquid) over a base color using a soft brush or cloth.
-Work quickly to blend the colors before they dry.
+Work quickly to blend colors before they dry.

 Troubleshooting Common Problems and Simple Fixes